aruniyengar/storage-client-library/README.md

 ~~~ java
         System.out.println(cache.getStatistics().getStats());
 ~~~
 When Redis is being used as a remote process cache, it may be desirable to use features of Redis which go beyond the methods offered by the CacheWithLifetimes interface.
-The following RedisCacheExtended method returns a data structure corresponding to the Jedis interface for Redis [Jedis] which allows application programs to access the cache using Jedis methods:
+The following RedisCacheExtended method returns a data structure corresponding to the Jedis interface for Redis which allows application programs to access the cache using Jedis methods:
 ~~~ java
     /**
      * Return underlying Jedis object for applications to explicitly use.